Techartflowio/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 To execute the same shader in different render pipelines, create multiple SubShader blocks with different `RenderPipeline` tag values.
 To execute a SubShader block in HDRP, set the `RenderPipeline` tag to `HDRenderPipeline`, to execute it in the Built-in Render Pipeline, set `RenderPipeline` to an empty value.

-For more information on SubShader Tags, see [ShaderLab: SubShader Tags](https://docs.unity3d.com/Manual/SL-SubShaderTags.html).
+For more information on SubShader Tags, refer to [ShaderLab: SubShader Tags](https://docs.unity3d.com/Manual/SL-SubShaderTags.html).

 ### <a name="pass"></a>Pass block

 In this example, there is one Pass block that contains the HLSL program code.
-For more information on Pass blocks, see [ShaderLab: Pass](https://docs.unity3d.com/Manual/SL-Pass.html).
+For more information on Pass blocks, refer to [ShaderLab: Pass](https://docs.unity3d.com/Manual/SL-Pass.html).

 A Pass block can optionally contain a Pass tags block.
-For more information, see [URP ShaderLab Pass tags](urp-shaders/urp-shaderlab-pass-tags.md).
+For more information, refer to [URP ShaderLab Pass tags](urp-shaders/urp-shaderlab-pass-tags.md).

 ### <a name="hlsl"></a>HLSLPROGRAM block

 This block contains the HLSL program code.

-> **NOTE**: HLSL language is the preferred language for URP shaders.
+> **Note**: HLSL language is the preferred language for URP shaders.

-> **NOTE**: URP supports the CG language.
+> **Note**: URP supports the CG language.
 If you add the CGPROGRAM/ENDCGPROGRAM block in a shader, Unity includes shaders from the Built-in Render Pipeline library automatically.
 If you include shaders from the SRP shader library, some SRP shader macros and functions might conflict with the Built-in Render Pipeline shader functions.
 Shaders with the CGPROGRAM block are not SRP Batcher compatible.

 This block contains the `#include` declaration with the reference to the `Core.hlsl` file.